d-morrison/IntroStatActivities/_book/07-inference-CI-1cat.md

 \vspace{.1in}

-Using the provided `RScript` file, fill in the values/words for xx with your answers from question 6 to create a bootstrap distribution with 1000 simulations, highlight and run lines 1 - 11.
+Using the provided `RScript` file, fill in the values/words for xx with your answers from question 6 in the one proportion bootstrap CI code to create a bootstrap distribution with 1000 simulations, highlight and run lines 1 - 11.

 ```r